-- In astronomy, we wish to know the angular distribution of EM emission. - This can be a function of frequency, polarization, and time. - 'Angular Distribution' means we are interested in the brightness of the emission, not just the flux. - Flux is the spatial integration of the brightness over solid angle. - Measuring the brightness means making a map. - Because our targets are so far away, the emission is extremely weak, and of very small angular size. - Early (1950s) surveys of the radio sky employed single dishes. - Nowadays, most (but not all!) observations are done with terferometers.
+- In astronomy, we wish to know the angular distribution of the emission. - This can be a function of frequency, polarization, and time. - 'Angular Distribution' means we are interested in the brightness of the emission. - Measuring the brightness means resolving the emission. - Because our targets are so far away, the emission is extremely weak, and of very small angular size. - Early (1950s) surveys of the radio sky employed single dishes. - Nowadays, most (but not all!) observations are done with interferometers. - In this lecture, we develop the relations between the sky brightness and interferometer response.